MikeHNTS/operational-logic-management/README.md

 # Operational Logic Management (OLM)

-**Managing business-critical logic that lives outside IT systems**
+**How to manage business-critical logic created outside IT systems**

-Operational Logic Management (OLM) is an open reference framework for identifying, prioritising, migrating, and operating business-critical logic that exists outside formal IT systems — typically in spreadsheets, macros, local scripts, and other forms of End-User Computing (EUC).
+Operational Logic Management (OLM) is an open reference framework for identifying, prioritising, migrating, and operating business-critical operational logic created outside formal IT systems — for example, in Excel VBA macros, local scripts, and other forms of End-User Computing (EUC).

 OLM focuses on **management and lifecycle**, not on tools or platforms.

-> ⚠️ Status: early public reference (v0.x)
-> This repository is intentionally minimal and evolving.

 ---

 ## Why this framework exists

-In most organisations, a significant part of operational logic does not live in enterprise systems.
+In most organisations, part of operational logic is created by end users and does not reside in corporate IT systems.

-It lives in:
+It is implemented in:
-- Excel spreadsheets and VBA macros
-- Access databases
+- Excel files (VBA macros, data preparation operations using add-ins such as Power Query)
+- Access databases (often containing a large number of data processing operations, input logic, validations, and report preparation)
-- local scripts and semi-automated procedures
+- other local scripts and semi-automated procedures

-These solutions often emerge for good reasons: speed, accessibility, and proximity to business knowledge.
+These solutions often emerge for rational reasons: speed, accessibility, and proximity to business knowledge.
 Over time, however, they become:
 - business-critical,
 - widely used,
 - difficult to migrate,
+- difficult to maintain (often dependent on the original author),
-- and largely unmanaged.
+- and at the same time largely unmanaged.

-The problem is not Excel or VBA.
+The problem is not Excel and not VBA.

 The problem is the **absence of a management model for operational logic**.

-OLM addresses this gap.
+OLM is designed to address exactly this gap.

 ---

 ## Core idea

-OLM treats operational logic as a **digital asset**:
+OLM treats operational logic as a **digital asset** of the organisation:

 - it creates business value,
 - it carries operational risk,
 - and therefore must have a lifecycle.

-Instead of focusing on files or tools, OLM focuses on:
+Instead of focusing on files and tools, OLM focuses on:
 - visibility,
 - prioritisation,
-- deliberate intervention,
+- deliberate management intervention,
 - operational accountability,
 - and measurable impact.